PocketRelay/ServerKotlin/README.md

 ### IT WORKS!!!
 You can actually play games on it.
 However there are some things outside of the games that don't work yet like the shop

+## Connection requirements
+In order to be able to connect to the server the following entry needs to be made in the client machine host file gosredirector.ea.com and this needs to point to the IP address of the host I plan on making a tool for doing this automatically

 ## Working so far
 - [x] Working Server & Client Connections
 - [x] Parsing and reading packets